louis-pvs/plaincraft/playbook/patterns/backlog-pilot-scripts-first.md

 ## Daily Intake Review

 1. Run `pnpm scripts:lifecycle-smoke --yes --output json` on the current branch (or download the latest artifact from the **Project & Issue Management → Sync Project Fields** workflow).
+For nightly verification, point the job at a sandbox clone: `pnpm scripts:lifecycle-smoke --execute --sandbox ../plaincraft-sandbox --output json`.
 2. Confirm new tickets include `Lane`, `Priority`, and checklist metadata before approving automation bootstrap.
 3. If `pnpm guardrails` fails because of missing owner/scaffold refs, bounce back to the lane owner with the `lifecycle-smoke-report.json` excerpt.
 4. Add `blocked by` notes in the roadmap when automation fails so other lanes can see the hold.